 Back to School Immune Power Support

-This month, an oil that is definitely on my back to school list is Raven.
-It is an essential oil blend that contains Ravensara (Ravensara aromatica), lemon (Citrus limon), wintergreen (Gaultheria procumbens), peppermint (Mentha piperita), and Eucalyptus radiata.
+An essential oil blend that contains Ravensara (Ravensara aromatica), lemon (Citrus limon), wintergreen (Gaultheria procumbens), peppermint (Mentha piperita), and Eucalyptus radiata is one of my favorite blends to support immune health, decrease discomfort, and benefit the respiratory system.

 Below is an expert from an article written by a famous French aromatherapist and renowned trainer in natural healing.
-He discusses the power of Ravensara aromatica, the main oil in Raven:
+He discusses the power of Ravensara aromatica, the main oil:

 An Essential Oil That Makes Microbes Unwelcome